My Tokyo Guide

 Enjoy the cherry blossoms along the Kanda River at Edogawa Park.
 These dainty, white flowers veil the cityscape and Edogawa Park is sure to be a top contender for your favorite cherry blossom viewing spot.
 You'll love this 500-meter stretch with over 200 cherry trees.
 It's a great place to take things slow and appreciate the views by day or by night.

 The Shakujiigawa River empties into the Sumida River, but before it does, it's a great cherry-blossom river in its own right.
 Located in Nerima in northwest Tokyo, Shakujiigawa River can be accessed from Ikebukuro.
 This beautiful stretch of river offers an almost secretive world painted with the colors of spring.
 While you marvel at the flowers, you can fill your stomach.
-There are plenty of covered food stalls serving Japanese festival foods like yakitori and okonomiyaki—and even some cold drinks.
+During the festival season, there are plenty of covered food stalls serving Japanese festival foods like yakitori and okonomiyaki—and even some cold drinks.

 You will love the otherworldly cherry blossoms along the Zenpukujigawa Park.
 The cobblestone and concrete-lined park provides a beautiful contrast to green banks and the dark bark of cherry trees.
 Take a walk around Zenpukujigawa Park.
 Breathe in the fresh spring air, and relax among more than 400 cherry blossom trees.
 There's no better way to welcome spring.

-After dark, Hamura Intake Weir in Hamura, Tokyo, becomes a wonderland of cherry blossoms illuminated by red lanterns.
+Hamura Intake Weir in Hamura, Tokyo, becomes a nighttime wonderland during the festival period, with cherry blossoms illuminated by red lanterns after dark.
 You can enjoy food stalls and the blue sky peeking through the fluffy branches of the cherry trees along Tama River.
 At night, when the lanterns light up, experience a completely different side of the cherry blossoms.
 The daytime charm of the cherry blossoms becomes something magical at night.
 The illuminations last the duration of the cherry blossoms blooming season.